juanvdb/buildman/provisioning/bashbuild/2kartful/README.md

-# kartful 1
+# kartful 2

-Kubuntu Artful vagrant virtual machine
+Kubuntu Artful vagrant virtual machine for dotfiles sort

 ## Summary of the machine

 The following has been installed:
-- Full Buildman with all the apps in buildman for a VirtualBox installation, exept the VirtualBox tools from Buildman as it breaks the video.
+- full auto buildman for vagrant test

 ## Getting Started